Ultralight backpacking: Food

 After shelter, a sleeping system, the backpack and water, food is the biggest contributor to pack weight and an area where substantial gains over traditional backpacking can be made.

 The basal metabolic rate requirement of food calories (one food calorie is 1000 heat calories, thus sometimes labelled kcal) is approximately 1000 per day per 45kg (100 pounds) of body weight.
 However hiking consumes additional calories; for example the standard US Army field ration is 4500 kcal per day for strenuous work.
 Thus depending upon type of food an average hiker carries, a hiker requires approximately 2 kg of food per day.
 Ultralight techniques can substantially reduce this weight, Jardine suggests 2.5 lb per day for thru-hiking, Jordan suggests 1.25 lb per day (at 125 calories per ounce, 4.4 calories per gram) for a 3-season 3-day backpack.

 Many foods can be dried or dehydrated to reduce water weight.
 Dehydrated meals can be purchased or dehydrated at home.
 On the trail, rehydration can typically be performed by cooking in hot water.
-Some ultralight hikers reduce weight by not carrying a stove and rehydrating food in a container with ambient-temperature water (although this method requires more time to rehydrate than the traditional cooking method).
+Some ultralight hikers reduce weight by not carrying a stove, and instead, rehydrate food in a container with ambient-temperature water (although this method requires more time to rehydrate than the traditional cooking method).
 For example, Ramen noodles, dehydrated refried beans (in powdered form), or dehydrated hummus can be put in a ziploc bag or lightweight microwave disposable plastic container with water to rehydrate.
 Oats (groats or rolled, granola or muesli) and barley also become soft enough with soaking to eat uncooked as a raw food.
 Tsampa is a simple, bland and lightweight dish made from flour, and has been used for centuries by wandering Tibetan monks.

 Weight can also be reduced by choosing calorie-dense foods.
 Proteins and carbohydrates have approximately 4 kcal per gram, fat has 9 kcal per gram and water has 0 kcal, thus carrying foods low in water and high in fat content can reduce weight, such as: